Chunngai/cross-sentence-gec/progress.md

 ### Questions
 - [ ] P5 R | What's the minor tokenization issues?
 - [ ] P5 R | Error type control.

+---

+# Aug 7

+## · Ideas ·
+1. Pre-trained embeddings.
+2. Pre-trained LM models.
+(Is it ok to use a pre-trained decoder since the model is trained with pseudo data?)